 If you choose to rename any tables or fields, then only the "local" table or field name is changed in the Roundtable schema object assignment records.
 The name of the Roundtable object does not change.
 This can cause some minor confusion, because the PFILE or PFIELD object name will not match the physical name of the corresponding table or field.
-For example, if you rename a table from "Cust" to "Customer", then you will still have a PFILE object named "Customer" in the physical database schema.
+For example, if you rename a table from "Cust" to "Customer", then you will still have a PFILE object named "Cust", but it will be represented as a table with the name "Customer" in the physical database schema.